 - Muscle or body aches

 - Sore throat

 This list does not include all possible symptoms.
 The CDC will continue to update its symptoms list as it learns more about COVID-19.

 You should call your medical provider for advice if you experience these symptoms, especially if you have been in close contact with a person known to have COVID-19 or live in an area with ongoing spread of the disease.
 The CDC has a Coronavirus Self-Checker that may help you determine whether you should seek help.

 Because knowledge about the new virus is evolving rapidly, you can expect information and recommendations to change frequently.
 Threats like COVID-19 can lead to the circulation of misinformation, so it’s important to trust information only from reputable health organizations and sources such as the CDC and the WHO.
-“The public health infrastructure in the U.S. is a critical resource for leading the federal, state, and local response,” Dr. Martinello says.

-The outbreak has been stressful for everyone, and this can have serious impacts on mental health.
+The pandemic has been stressful for everyone, and this can have serious impacts on mental health.
 If you, or someone you care about, are feeling overwhelmed with emotions like sadness, depression, or anxiety, or feel like you want to harm yourself or others, call 911, or the Substance Abuse and Mental Health Administration’s Disaster Distress Helpline: 1-800-985-5990 or text TalkWithUs to 66746.
 (TTY 1-800-846-8517).
 You can call the National Domestic Violence Hotline at 1-800-799-7233 (TTY: 1-800-787-3224.)

 Note: Information provided in Yale Medicine articles is for general informational purposes only.
 No content in the articles should ever be used as a substitute for medical advice from your doctor or other qualified clinician.
 Always seek the individual advice of your health care provider with any questions you have regarding a medical condition.